New communication sector's shine could soon wear off

 Facebook and Alphabet moved to communication services from the technology sector .SPLRCT.
 Netflix was previously in the consumer discretionary sector .SPLRCD.
 The other FAANG stocks, Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O), remain in the consumer discretionary and technology sectors, respectively.

 The addition of several FAANG stocks, among the fastest-rising shares on the S&P 500 .SPX, has brought more attention to the once-sleepy sector, formerly known as telecom.
-Indeed, so far communication services has closely tracked the tech sector.
+Indeed, so far communication services has closely tracked the technology sector.
 Both have slid significantly during sell-offs in October, including a 5.3-percent drop for the S&P 500 over Wednesday and Thursday.

-On one hand, the communication sector’s old-media names have cushioned it somewhat in comparison to tech’s steeper plunge.
-But those less growth-oriented companies also limit the sector’s upside potential.
+On one hand, the communication sector’s old-media names have cushioned it somewhat in comparison to tech’s steeper plunge, but those less growth-oriented companies also limit the sector’s upside potential.

 Also, several of the sector’s growth companies - Facebook, Alphabet and Twitter - face regulatory risks that tech companies do not.
 Recent disclosures of privacy breaches have increased concern among some investors that the U.S. government could soon target internet companies with new regulations.